Hoffmann77/home_assistant_enphase_gateway/README.md

-This is a HACS custom integration for enphase envoys with firmware version 7.X.
-This integration is based off work done by @DanBeard, with some changes to report individual battery status.
+**This is a custom HACS integration for Enphase gateways with firmware version 7.X.**

+# Tribute

+This integration is based on work done by the following:

+*  https://github.com/jesserizzo/envoy_reader by @jesserizzo and contributors
+*  https://github.com/DanBeard/enphase_envoy by @DanBeard and contributors
+*  https://github.com/briancmpbll/home_assistant_custom_envoy by @briancmpbll and contributors

 # Installation